 One of the things that confuses new Japanese learners is the concept of okurigana.
-As with everytthing else, we will not write an exhaustive treatise on this topic, but there are a few details we think it would be beneficial to understand.
+As with everything else, we will not write an exhaustive treatise on this topic, but there are a few details we think it would be beneficial to understand.

 First, let’s define okurigana: Okurigana are the characters that trail the kanji in a word.
-For example, the word 好きな (sukina, meaning “like”, as in “I like you” or “I have like for you”) has two okurigana. the first character, 好, is the base kanji.
+For example, the word 好きな (sukina, meaning “like”, as in “I like you” or “I have like for you”) has two okurigana. the first character, 好, is the root kanji.
 The other two characters, きな, are the okurigana.
 These are syllables added to the end of the kanji.